sapegin/washingcode-book/manuscript/book.md

 );
 ```

-Or a default value for the destructured property:
+Or a default value for the destructured property of an object:

 ```diff
 - return getProducts().then((products = []) =>